skeswa/denim/README.md

 #### Type Aliases

-Esper allows you to come up with another name for an existing type using something called a type alias.
-Like Rust type aliases, Esper type aliases are declared with the keyword `type`.
+Denim allows you to come up with another name for an existing type using something called a type alias.
+Like Rust type aliases, Denim type aliases are declared with the keyword `type`.
 For example, the following defines the type `Point` as a synonym for the type `(int, int)`: